bbcf/bbcflib/doc/tutorial_rnaseq.rst

     Because it takes into account multiply mapping reads and because of the method used, "counts" may not be always integer-valued, although they still represent a fraction of the library mapping to the region.

 Differential analysis is performed on raw counts (by DESeq) and results are summarized in the files named "<type>_differential_<comparison>.txt".
-Columns "pval" and "padj" are respectively gene-level and adjusted p-values.
+Columns "pval" and "padj" are respectively gene-level- and adjusted p-values (correction for multiple testing).

 .. image:: images/RNAseq_output_diff.png

 .. warning::

     Differential expression analysis will not be very reliable if there are no replicates (i.e. only one run per group): in this case all groups will be pooled and the variation between them considered as background biological variability.
-Prefer considering fold changes over p-values if you have no or few replicates.
+Prefer fold changes over p-values if you have no or very few replicates.

 PCA